You may wish to read an introduction to this section first.

 Stokes was somewhat visceral in his appreciation of the Quattrocento (Italian architecture of the XVth century) and in his despise for the styles which came after, but Palazzo della Signoria is indeed worthy of his enthusiastic description.

-In addition to Palazzo della Signoria, which is regarded as one of his masterpieces, Francesco di Giorgio Martini designed many buildings for the da Montefeltro at Urbino, Sassocorvaro, Gubbio and other towns of their Duchy.
+In addition to Palazzo della Signoria, which is regarded as one of his masterpieces, Francesco di Giorgio Martini designed many buildings for the da Montefeltro in Urbino, Sassocorvaro, Gubbio and other towns of their Duchy.
 Palazzo della Signoria was the residence of the Papal governors from 1585 to 1860.

 (left) Palazzo Colocci (late XVIth century); (right) S. Agostino (early XVIIth century)